-Behind the main altar are sufficient chairs to seat the council of Cardinals, should they ever all show up for Mass at the same time.
-The cathedral has beautiful stained glass windows (imported from France, and reminiscent of the stained glass windows of Notre Dame), many religious artifacts and pieces of art, a mural by Mexican artist Bartolomé Esteban Murillo, and relics of St. Innocent (among others).
-This is also home to the largest organ in the country.
+Behind the main altar are sufficient chairs to seat the council of Cardinals should they ever all show up for Mass at the same time.
+The cathedral has beautiful stained glass windows which were imported from France and are reminiscent of the stained glass in Notre Dame de Paris, many religious artifacts, religious pieces of art, murals, and relics of Saint Inocencia, among others.

 The remains of Saint Inocencia, a child saint, can be found in a glass case near the entrance.
 Legend has it that, after being forbidden to attend Catholic church services by her father, the child Inocencia was offered classes in the religion by a local nun and eventually took her Holy Communion; upon telling her father, he was so incensed that he plunged a knife into her chest, an act which is now considered to be one of the first acts of religious persecution against Catholics.
 Saint Inocencia’s body was exhumed and acquired by a rich priest in the 1780s and he brought her to Guadalajara Cathedral, where she now rests.
 It is believed that if single women come and recite their prayers before the saint, they will soon meet and marry the love of their lives.

 One of the main attractions in the cathedral is the crypt of the archbishops.
 Located under the main altar and the choir are the remains of a number of bishops and cardinals going back to the 16th century.
 Most notable is Juan Jesus Posadas Ocampo, who was assassinated at Guadalajara International Airport in 1993.